Flow Input & Form

 When a user visits a public Flow page:

-- lensless automatically renders a form based on the Flow’s input schema:
+- lensless automatically renders a form based on the Flow’s input schema — text inputs, number fields, checkboxes, and file uploaders for

-- Keep it Simple: For a single field, you only need input:
+- Keep it simple — for a single field, you only need

-dataset: trueonly for images or file inputs.
-Always specify min and max. - Validation: Rely on the built-in JSON schema validation to ensure correct data shapes.
+dataset: trueonly for image/file inputs.
+Always specifyminandmax. - Rely on built-in validation — JSON Schema validation ensures correct data shapes automatically.